Acorn Community Farm: Labor

 Adult members of Acorn must work a minimum of 42 hours per week and are granted one month of vacation time a year.
 Members have the option to earn additional vacation time by working beyond the required hours.

 All types of work are considered equally creditable, including traditional tasks such as office work, maintenance, and farming, as well as activities like child care, cooking, cleaning, and preparing for communal events.

-Tasks are determined based on the needs and goals of the community through group and individual discussions.
-Members take responsibility for identifying and completing relevant work in a timely manner.

 Monsanto lawsuit

 Acorn, along with 82 other farmers and seed businesses, participated in a preemptive lawsuit against Monsanto to protect themselves from lawsuits related to genetically modified organism patent infringement.
 The case, Organic Seed Growers and Trade Association v.
-Monsanto, was a class-action suit litigated by the Public Patent Foundation.
-The lawsuit was filed for the purpose of responding to Monsanto's purported actions against farmers whose fields had been contaminated with the company’s GMO seeds.
+Monsanto, was a class-action suit litigated by the Public Patent Foundation, filed for the purpose of responding to Monsanto's purported actions against farmers whose fields had been contaminated with the company’s GMO seeds.

 Buildings

-Living at Acorn is communal, with members live in shared housing, with each person having a private bedroom within one of the four living structures.
+Members of Acorn participate in shared housing, with each person having a private bedroom within one of the four living structures.

-In 2013, construction began on a new building intended to provide additional space for the seed farm.
-The building incorporates several environmentally friendly features, including low-impact building materials, significant southern exposure, passive ventilation for cooling, timber-frame construction, and desiccant air conditioning to maintain appropriate temperatures for seed storage.
+In 2013, construction began on a new building intended to provide additional space for a seed farm.
+The building incorporates several features intended to be more environmentally friendly, including low-impact building materials, Southern exposure (terminology), passive ventilation for cooling, timber-frame construction, and desiccant air conditioning to maintain appropriate temperatures for seed storage.
 The building was estimated for completion in Fall 2014.

 Heart Wood: A 13 bedroom custom built community house.

 The Farm House: A 5 bedroom traditional clapboard house built in 1908.

-Acorn includes several outbuildings, such as a wood shop, an auto shop, barns, greenhouses, seed processing facilities, and long-term seed storage freezers.